 The Gucci Garden is located in the historic Palazzo della Mercanzia in the central Piazza della Signoria and it is enriched by a pink eye logo.

-The space designed by Alessandro Michele, revolutionary designer of Gucci, hosts a boutique with unique items, the restaurant “Gucci Osteria” by Massimo Bottura, chef awarded with three Michelin stars, and the Gucci Garden Galleria, an exhibition area with various thematic areas curated by the critic Maria Luisa Frisa.
+The space designed by Alessandro Michele, revolutionary designer of Gucci, hosts a boutique with unique items, the restaurant “Gucci Osteria” by Massimo Bottura, chef awarded with three Michelin stars, the Gucci Garden Galleria, an exhibition area with various thematic areas, the bookstore and Gucci Giardino 25, coffee cocktail bar.
 On display there are vintage objects, craftsmanship and historical advertising campaigns from the Gucci archive.

 More than a museum, an exciting and dynamic experience